 Folklore includes tales of Phoenician traders bringing Mastiffs with them to ancient Britain.
 The Romans discovered them there and took them home with them to fight in the arena.
 The British used the dogs to guard their estates and castles, letting them loose at night to keep intruders away.

-During their long journey, these dogs encountered many local breeds, and when nature took its course, several new breeds were formed, including the St. Bernard, once called the Alpine Mastiff.
+During their long journey, these dogs encountered many local breeds, and when nature took its course, several new breeds were formed, including the Saint Bernard, once called the Alpine Mastiff.
 Mastiff blood is found in the ancestry of all the giant mountain dogs of the Balkans, Turkey, Spain, and France, leading to their massive size.

-The breed standard doesn’t provide a maximum height, but gives a minimum height at the top of the shoulder of 30 inches for males and 27.5 inches for females.
+The breed standard doesn’t provide a maximum height, but it gives a minimum height at the top of the shoulder of 30 inches for males and 27.5 inches for females.
 In fact, these massive dogs can range up to 36 inches tall.
-There is no weight given in the standard, and they can weigh anywhere from 160-230 pound for males and 120-170 pounds for females.
+There is no weight given in the standard, and they can weigh anywhere from 160-230 pounds for males and 120-170 pounds for females.

-Although teenage Mastiffs are quite large, they don’t reach their final physical and mental maturity until they are three years old.
+Although teenage Mastiffs are quite large, they don’t reach their final physical and mental maturity until they are 3 years old.
 While they are still growing, Mastiff puppies are susceptible to joint injury, so caution is needed to be sure they don’t overdo it.
 They can play naturally, but exercise such as long walks, jumping over hurdles, or other stressful activities should be avoided until about 18-to-24 months of age.

 Mastiffs are intelligent and want to please their people, but they can also be quite stubborn.
-If they are scared, confused, or their sensitive feelings are hurt, even by harsh words, it can be impossible to get them to do anything.
+If they are scared or confused, or their sensitive feelings are hurt, even by harsh words, it can be impossible to get them to do anything.
 Keep your training sessions short, frequent, and fun, so your dog sees it as a game, and you will find success.